 We need people who have a passion for police work, who look beyond salary and are willing to make personal sacrifices to help others.
-When you have such officers on board, look after their welfare and their psychological well-being, and support officers with enhancements to the service schemes and better career development opportunities.
-As leaders, we also need to listen to officers' feedback, be open and flexible.
+When That said, at times, you need to learn to prioritise and give up certain you have such officers on board, look after their welfare and their things.
+Some things may not always be as important or as urgent as you psychological well-being, and support officers with enhancements to think they are.
+Take control of the situation; if that means striking out a the service schemes and better career development opportunities. task or two for the day, do so and you will realise that you have gained As leaders, we also need to listen to officers' feedback, be open and better control of your work. flexible.
 It speaks volumes when officers' suggestions are implemented.